Out of stock

 With contributions by

-Bart Vanden Auweele Carmen Cvetkovic, Jakob Engberg, René Falkenberg, Jennifer Hart, Else Kragelund Holt, Jesper Hyldahl, Anders-Christian Jacobsen, Gitte Lønstrup, Nils Arne Pedersen, Anders Klostergaard Petersen, Karla Pollmann og Jörg Ulrich
+Bart Vanden Auweele, Carmen Cvetkovic, Jakob Engberg, René Falkenberg, Jennifer Hart, Else Kragelund Holt, Jesper Hyldahl, Anders-Christian Jacobsen, Gitte Lønstrup, Nils Arne Pedersen, Anders Klostergaard Petersen, Karla Pollmann and Jörg Ulrich

 More about the book